seyadeodin/fm-state-workshop/src/app/exercise-sync/readme.md

 1. **Refactor from useEffect + useState** to `useSyncExternalStore` in `page.tsx`
 2. **Connect to the FlightStore** using the proper subscription pattern
-3. **Handle real-time updates** as the flight data changes every 5 seconds
+3. **Handle real-time updates** as the flight data changes every second
-4. **Bonus**: Derive additional metrics like average delay and total delayed flights
+4. **Bonus**: Derive additional metrics like average flight delay

 ### Success Criteria: